adammendoza/curriculum/Full Stack Web Development/Full-time/curriculum.md

 * Typography Theory
 * Refactoring Code
 * Writing clean and commented code
+* Setting up local & remote IDEs
+* How the internet works and the general cycle of web development.

 #### Software

 ***

 ### **Emphasized**
-Items listed here are taught and used throughout the course for at least two weeks or more and required students to work with them on real-world projects.
+Items listed here are taught and used throughout the course for at least two weeks or more and required students to use them on real-world projects.

 #### Programming Languages and Frameworks
 * C#